-Report: Seahawks awarded running back Mike Davis off waivers
+Seahawks awarded running back Mike Davis off waivers

 - Seattle man, 32, dies after fall on Mount Hood

-After playing in the 49ers’ first eight games in 2016 he was then inactive for the next seven.
+After playing in the 49ers’ first eight games in 2016 he was then inactive for the next seven (a streak of inactivity that came after he lost a fumble at the goalline in a loss against the Saints).
 He was active for the final game of the season against the Seahawks but did not play.

 He rushed for 50 yards on 19 carries last season with a long rush of eight.